azamsharp/azamsharp.github.io/_posts/testing.md

 }
 ```

-In the above code, we have created a functional component called App.
+In the above code, we have created a functional component called ```App```.
 The App component returns a ```<div>``` element containing a ```<h1>``` and ```<button>```.
 The thing to notice here is that those are not actual HTML elements.
 Those are virtual DOM (Document Object Model) elements managed by React framework.
 The main reason is that React needs to track changes to those elements so it can only render, what has changed.
-Once React finds out the changed elements, those virtual DOM elements are rendered as real HTML elements on the screen.
+Once React finds out the changed elements, those virtual DOM elements are used to render real HTML elements on the screen.

 I believe SwiftUI uses the same concepts internally.
 The views in the body property are not actual views but the declaration of views.
 Eventually, those views gets converted to real views and then displayed on the screen.
 John Sundell also talked about it in his article [SwiftUI views versus modifiers](https://www.swiftbysundell.com/articles/swiftui-views-versus-modifiers/).

 If you are interested in learning more about the concept of virtual DOM then check out this talk title [Tom Occhino and Jordan Walke: JS Apps at Facebook](https://youtu.be/GW0rj4sNH2w?t=301).
 This is the talk, where Facebook introduced ReactJS to the public.

+Apple talks about it in their article [Model data](https://developer.apple.com/documentation/swiftui/model-data) published on SwiftUI official documentation page.

 Ok now back to the MV pattern!

-Apple has shown MV pattern in several places with different flavors.
-This includes [Fruta](https://developer.apple.com/documentation/swiftui/fruta_building_a_feature-rich_app_with_swiftui), [FoodTruck](https://developer.apple.com/documentation/swiftui/food_truck_building_a_swiftui_multiplatform_app) and [ScrumDinger](https://developer.apple.com/tutorials/app-dev-training/getting-started-with-scrumdinger) applications.
-My focus for this article is on client/server applications as they are one of the most common types of iOS applications.

 In WWDC 2020 talk titled "Data Essentials in SwiftUI" Apple presented the following diagram.

 ![ObservableObject as the data dependency surface](/images/single-source.png)

-The main idea is to provide view access to a single layer that serves as source of truth and allows access to all the entities in the application.
+The main idea is to provide view access to a single layer or surface that serves as the source of truth and allows access to all entities within the application.

-Apple demonstrated this approach in their talk titled
-**"Use Xcode for server-side development"**.
-The screenshot from the talk is shown below.
+Fruta and FoodTruck applications demonstrated how to use this pattern against a hard-coded data source.
+But in WWDC video title **"[Use Xcode for server-side development](https://developer.apple.com/videos/play/wwdc2022/110360/)"** Apple showed how to update the existing FoodTruck app and consume the data from an API response.

+The screenshot below shows ```FoodTruckModel``` using the ```DonutsServerClient``` to retrieve list of donuts.
+DonutsServerClient is responsible for making an actual request to the server and downloading the donuts.
+Once the donuts are downloaded they are assigned to the serverDonuts property maintained by the FoodTruckModel.

 ![Use Xcode for server-side development](/images/xcode-server.png)

 [Use Xcode for server-side development](https://developer.apple.com/videos/play/wwdc2022/110360/)

-Apart from the WWDC video, Apple also demonstrated this technique in their Fruta and FoodTruck applications, although in their sample apps they did not use a network layer.

-Here is the updated diagram to supporting networking layer.
+Here is the updated diagram to support networking layer.

 ![Aggregate Root](/images/aggregate-model-updated.001.jpeg)

 > I know what you are thinking.
 Are we going to take advice based on Apple's code samples blindly?
 No!
 Never take any advice blindly.
-Always invest time and research the advantages and disadvantages of each approach.
-I have evaluated many different techniques and patterns and found this to be the best and simplest option when building client/server apps using SwiftUI. **Do your research!**
+Always invest time and research and weigh the advantages and disadvantages of each approach.
+I have evaluated many different techniques and patterns and found this to be the best and simplest option when building client/server apps using SwiftUI. **Do your research!**.

 Based on Apple's recommendation in their WWDC videos and code samples, I have been implementing a single aggregate model, which holds the entire state of the application.
 For small and medium sized apps, a single aggregate model might be enough.
 For complicated apps, you can have multiple aggregate models which will group related entities together.
 Multiple aggregate models are discussed later in the article.

-> Keep in mind that this article is about client/server apps.
+> Once again keep in mind that this article is about client/server apps.
 If you are using Core Data or anything else then you will have to do your research.
 For purely Core Data apps, I have been experimenting with Active Record Pattern.
 You can read about it [here](https://azamsharp.com/2023/01/30/active-record-pattern-swiftui-core-data.html).

-The implementation of my aggregate model is shown below:
+Following the pattern discussed in [Use Xcode for server-side development](https://developer.apple.com/videos/play/wwdc2022/110360/) talk, here is the StoreModel I have implemented for my application.

 ``` swift
 class StoreModel: ObservableObject {